mik-jozef/chalk/notes/spec-notes.md

-compiler verbosity levels: by default only print what error is where (?), with the option to print details of an error with a specific command (?) should the compiler be interactive by default? functions that take params (A, []A), and recursively call themselves with a view of the array should be appropriately optimized chalk format source.chalk chalk stateCheck ..conditions - tries to find a state of a program that satisfies given conditions, valid inputs that can cause such state, and a call stack/call tree tha represents a computation from these inputs to the state
+compiler verbosity levels: by default only print what error is where (?), with the option to print details of an error with a specific command (?) should the compiler be interactive by default?
+IDE: interactive type inference should be better than "wtf why is there a 20-page type error?" functions that take params (A, []A), and recursively call themselves with a view of the array should be appropriately optimized chalk format source.chalk if a top-level or class comment is followed by an empty line, warn if not prefixed "Section: "? chalk stateCheck ..conditions - tries to find a state of a program that satisfies given conditions, valid inputs that can cause such state, and a call stack/call tree tha represents a computation from these inputs to the state